Project Management 101 Part 3 – Key components of successful Project Management

-The human factor is the pillar upon which the accomplishment of a successful project rests.
+The human factor is the pillar upon which successful Project Management rests.

 Successful team project planning is one of the most vital elements of Project Management and, if you have followed the above advice, it should really be a piece of cake.
 Delegate the planned tasks and set personal and team micro-targets for everyone.
 Prepare a rescue team trained for your plan B.

 As always suggested, don’t overwork them in the name of any project.
 And if things deviate from the original plan because the project is more demanding in spite of their time and effort, give them recognition and learn to not overestimate your resources next time.
 As a Project Manager, you need to learn from your mistakes.

-Now that you have an overview of project planning and management, we hope that it has become clear how all the strategy components of your business come together.
+Now that you have an overview of project planning and management, we hope that it has become clear how all the strategic components of your business come together.

-In the end, the key to successful Project Management may be all a matter of time management but it seems to us, that preparing well is keyto a successful business strategy implementation, with minimum risk and not a minute lost on the way.
+In the end, the key to successful Project Management may be all a matter of time management.
+It seems to us, though, that preparing well is key to a successful business strategy implementation, with minimum risk and not a minute lost on the way.
 This is the main role of project planning!

 Now that you know everything you need on how to plan a project effectively from start to finish, you are ready to put this knowledge to the test.
 Track your projects properly, and achieve success.
 Of course, feel free to let us know if the information you found here was helpful.
 Don’t forget to also check part1 and part2 of the mini-series.
-We would be really glad to hear your project management success stories in the comments below!
+We would be really glad to hear your Project Management success stories in the comments below!